TypesetIO/pkp-ojs-docker/README.md

 Important points
 ================
-If you would like to save logs and directory estructure web it is necessary to specify volume when run containers.
+If you would like to save logs it is necessary to specify volume when run containers.
 Follow example:
 ```
 $ docker run -p 80:80 \
              -e OJS_DB_HOST=mysql \